Patrick Guerriero: Political career

-State Representative
+State representative

 In 1993, Guerriero was elected to the Massachusetts House of Representatives (35th Middlesex District).
 He went on to twice win re-election.
-In the House, Guerriero served on many legislative committees, including Ways and Means, Ethics, Insurance, Health and Human Services, and Long-Term Debt and Capital Expenditures.
-He never missed a roll call and cast more than 1,000 consecutive votes.
+In the House his legislative committee assignments included, Ways and Means, Ethics, Insurance, Health and Human Services, and Long-Term Debt and Capital Expenditures.
 He supported initiatives related to lower taxes, limited government expenditure, improved public schools, public safety, and welfare reform.
-Guerriero was a staunch supporter of the landmark 1993 Education Reform Act that required students to pass standardized graduation tests (MCAS).
+Guerriero was a staunch supporter of the 1993 Education Reform Act that required students to pass standardized graduation tests (MCAS).
 He was also an advocate for gay and lesbian issues, effecting strict anti-hate crimes legislation and increased AIDS awareness funding.

 Guerriero was awarded the John F. Kennedy Library's Fenn Award for politicians 35 years of age and younger on November 10, 1998.

 Mayor of Melrose, Massachusetts

 In 1998, Guerriero was elected mayor of the city of Melrose, Massachusetts.
 He served two consecutive terms, and received more than 80% of the vote in both elections.
-In a December 7, 1997 Boston Globe article referenced his platform of "restoring small town values to the small city" of Melrose.
-This platform included fiscal discipline, better public schools, and a more friendly community.
-A July 12, 2001 Melrose Free Press article listed investments in infrastructure (new schools, parks, and restoration of historic properties), keeping the budget in check, and his hands on approach to governing among his successes as mayor.
-As a result of his fiscal stewardship, Moody's Investors Service upgraded the city's bond rating.
+As during his tenure, Moody's Investors Service upgraded the city's bond rating.
 During his tenure as mayor, Guerriero created a "Civility Initiative" which encouraged residents to show each other respect and courtesy.
-This project earned him the City Livability Award at the U.S. Mayor's Association 2000 City Livability Awards.
+For this project he received the City Livability Award at the U.S. Mayor's Association 2000 City Livability Awards.
 In 2001, the Massachusetts Council of Human Service Providers named Guerriero the municipal official of the year.

 Guerriero stepped down in May 2001 to accept the position of deputy chief of staff with acting Governor Jane Swift's administration.

-Governor Swift
+Deputy Chief of Staff for the Governor of Massachusetts

 In May 2001, Guerriero accepted the position of deputy chief of staff to acting Massachusetts Governor Jane Swift.
 On January 3, 2002, Swift named Guerriero her running mate.
 In March, Swift announced that while she was pulling out of the race for Governor, she openly supported Guerriero's continued run as Lieutenant Governor on the Republican ticket.